Mike Zunino: Tampa Bay Rays (2019–2022)

 On November 8, 2018, the Mariners traded Zunino, Guillermo Heredia, and Michael Plassmeyer to the Tampa Bay Rays for outfielders Mallex Smith and Jake Fraley.
 Zunino hit his first home run as a Ray on April 22, 2019, a go-ahead two-run shot against the Kansas City Royals.

 On November 25, 2019, Zunino agreed to a one-year, $4.5 million contract, avoiding salary arbitration.
 Zunino finished the shortened 2020 season batting .147 with 4 home runs over 28 games.
 He missed several weeks with a left oblique strain.
-The Rays had the best record in the AL. In the AL playoffs,r home runs with eight RBIs.
+The Rays had the best record in the AL. In the AL playoffs, home runs with eight RBIs.
 The Rays won every game in which Zunino recorded an RBI, including Game 7 of the AL Championship Series against the Houston Astros.
 The Rays advanced to the World Series, losing to the Los Angeles Dodgers in six games.
 Zunino started all six games, getting one single and one walk in 17 plate appearances.